amirhosseinsaloot/DotNetCore_VueJs/README.md

 This will contains Enums , Exception classes , Interfaces and Abstractions (Implementions on above layers) , Setting classes , and Utilities will be used in above layers .

 ### Data Layer
-This layer contains Entities , Database config , Migrations and DataProviders (Service layer uses DataProviders for getting proper data) .
+This layer contains Entities , Database config , Migrations and DataProviders (Service layer uses DataProviders for getting proper data).

 Hints :
 1) Anything in this layer is about the DATA (Separation of concerns).
 2) Depends on Core but has no dependencies on any other layer.

 ### Service Layer
-Service layer contains all application services such as Domain services (Business logic) or other services like Jwt , Email , Sms and etc .
+Service layer contains all application services such as Domain services (Business logic) or other services like Jwt , Email , Sms and etc.

 Hints :
 1) Depends on Core and Data.